The Shining Ending, Explained

 In the games room, Danny encounters the two girls who are supposed to be the Grady twins.
 Moving forward, we meet Dick Halloran (Scatman Crauthers) the head cook at the hotel who notices the telekinetic and precognitive powers Danny possesses, which he calls “The Shining”.
 Dick tells Danny that many people “shine” but aren’t aware of it and demands him to not explore Room 237.
 He also informs Danny about the hotel’s ability to shine owing to its tragic past from being built on an Indian burial site to the murders, discovered and undiscovered.
 Kubrick replaced the hedge animals in the book with a hedge maze, which like the movie offers endless possibilities but barely any solution.
 He also extended the closing date of the hotel to October 30, to welcome the series of Halloween events.

 Danny and Wendy explore the maze and tired of throwing the ball around, Jack proceeds to gaze over the model of the maze, which is very complexly built compared to the actual maze and symbolizes a sense of psychological entrapment.
 This is followed by an incredible shot of microscopic Danny and Wendy walking around in the center of the maze model that Jack was looking at, like ants crawling in his mind but are never shown to leave it.
-Its Tuesday, and frankly speaking shit’s about to go down.
+It’s Tuesday, and frankly speaking, shit’s about to go down.

 Another tracking shot, where Danny finds Room 237 and is about to open it before changing his mind and quickly wheeling away.
 We see Jack at a table and the camera zooms in from behind, like an entity of its own very similar to most of the movie where the camera has a quite latching presence.
 Jack gets annoyed by Wendy coming in while he was working and tries hard not to completely lose it.
-Observe the thick scrapbook with newspaper cutouts beside the typewriter which is only shown for a scene unlike the novel where Jack continuously uses the scrapbook describing the tragedies that took place at The Overlook, a catalyst for his descent into madness.
+Observe the thick scrapbook with newspaper cutouts beside the typewriter, which is only shown for a scene, unlike the novel where Jack continuously uses the scrapbook to describe the tragedies that took place at The Overlook, a catalyst for his descent into madness.
 Move forward a few seconds and we see a close-up of Jack, his unsettling green eyes beautifully matching the green sweater, a rough stubble compared to his shaven appearance a few seconds earlier, indications of insomnia as a result of writer’s block.
 Move forward, we see Wendy talking to the radio operator about the failed telephone connectivity because of the snow storm.
 Another tracking shot and Danny encounters the Grady twins again, with a new vision of them lying bloodied on the ground.

 It’s a new day, and Jack shows an increasing sense of depersonalization in a chilling conversation if you notice the details.
-Danny goes back to his room to get his firetruck and sees a grim looking Jack, his face shown through the mirror again.
+Danny goes back to his room to get his firetruck and sees a grim-looking Jack, his face shown through the mirror again.
 Jack calls Danny and makes him sit on his lap while asking him about the Overlook and if he liked it, saying “I want you to like it” with a weak smile while rubbing Danny’s shoulder, emphasizing the control he is inflicting.
 He also echoes back the same words the Grady twins say, “forever and ever and ever”.

 Jack has clearly gone haywire and absent-mindedly proceeds to the Gold Room.
 On the way he sees the corridors filled with balloons and ribbons and discovers a huge party going on in the Gold Room.
-He goes upto the bar and meets Lloyd who fixes him another drink and says the expense is on the house, indicating the effort of the Overlook to carry Jack down the hill of madness.
+He goes up to the bar and meets Lloyd, who fixes him another drink and says the expense is on the house, indicating the effort of the Overlook to carry Jack down the hill of madness.
 We meet Delbert Grady (not the Grady who killed his family) as he spills a drink on Jack’s jacket and then takes him to the washroom to get “cleaned” up (more like clean him off his conscience).
 In one of the most beautiful 5 minutes on the big screen (the heavenly use of colors and symmetry and such calm destruction of the imaginary axis), we see Grady convince Jack to “correct” his family and reminds him that he has always been the caretaker, which was then shown in the B/W picture at the end.
 He also informs Jack about Danny involving an outside party (Halloran) in the situation and stresses on words like will, to upset Jack.

 Danny on the other hand after the physical trauma goes into a semi-conscious state, Tony taking hold of the reigns and keeps on repeating the word “redrum” in a very mechanical trance.
 Halloran grows concerned about what’s going on in the hotel and flies back to Colorado.
 Wendy distraught over Danny’s deteriorating state goes looking for Jack and finds hundreds of pages by his typewriter, all of them clustered with the sentence “All work and no play makes Jack a dull boy”.
-This is typed inconsistently throughout , with typos and no punctuations highlighting Jack’s own ever-growing trance or unstable mental health over the course.
+This is typed inconsistently throughout, with typos and no punctuations highlighting Jack’s own ever-growing trance or unstable mental health over the course.
 Rumor has it Kubrick himself typed those words.

 A hostile Jack threatens her and claims he has responsibilities to look after and will get rid of her if she bothered him.
 Wendy keeps swinging the bat to keep him away, and begs him to take Danny to a doctor.
 But it is clear that there is no Jack Torrance left, his insanity has reached its zenith.
-She knocks him unconscious in an act of self defense and locks him in the pantry.
+She knocks him unconscious in an act of self-defense and locks him in the pantry.
 He tells her that he had disabled both the radio and the snowcat and there was no means of escape left, while the camera points at him in an inverted position giving the impression of him hanging upside down, innovative angles to insert craziness.
 Jack later speaks to a disappointed Grady through the door, who believes Jack doesn’t have the stomach to carry out the task.
 Jack admits to having underestimated the task and promises to go to any length to finish it, and his door unseemingly gets unlocked.

 The sound design is top-notch but is literally so powerful at this time, every blow feels like one to your heart.
-We see an overly terrified Wendy screaming in agony at the sight, but slashes Jack’s hand when he tries to turn the knob open.
+We see an overly terrified Wendy screaming in agony at the sight, but she slashes Jack’s hand when he tries to turn the knob open.
 Before he can retaliate, we hear the sounds of an engine running, marking the arrival of Halloran.
 Jack as warned by Grady kills Halloran with a strike to the chest in the lobby.
 Danny who witnesses this screams from the cupboard he was hiding in, runs towards the maze when Jack starts getting closer.
-Wendy runs around the hotel searching for Danny, and encounters ghosts, the flooding red liquid, skeletons in a completely changed section of the hotel covered with cobwebs and torn hangings and probably the most disturbing instance in the movie, the bear man performing fellatio on a man with blazing tribal music in the background.
+Wendy runs around the hotel searching for Danny and encounters ghosts, the flooding red liquid, skeletons in a completely changed section of the hotel covered with cobwebs and torn hangings, and probably the most disturbing instance in the movie, the bear man performing fellatio on a man with blazing tribal music in the background.
 She also finds Halloran’s body, while an injured and weak Jack is chasing Danny through the maze.

 Interpretation